-This Prospectus relates to the offer by Australian Unity Limited ABN 23 087 648 888 ("Issuer" or "Australian Unity") of Australian Unity Limited mutual capital instruments ("Australian Unity MCIs") in Australia to raise \$100 million, with the ability to raise more or less ("Offer").
+This Prospectus relates to the offer by Australian Unity Limited ABN 23 087 648 888 ("Issuer" or "Australian Unity") of Australian Unity Limited mutual capital instruments ("Australian Unity MCIs") in Australia to raise \$105 million, with the ability to raise more or less ("Offer").

-This Prospectus is dated 27 November 2020 and was lodged with the Australian Securities and Investments Commission ("ASIC") on this date.
+This Prospectus is dated 7 December 2020 and was lodged with the Australian Securities and Investments Commission ("ASIC") on this date.
+This is a replacement prospectus that replaces the prospectus dated and lodged with ASIC on 27 November 2020 ("Original Prospectus").
 This Prospectus expires 13 months after the date of the Prospectus and no Australian Unity MCIs will be issued on the basis of this Prospectus after that expiry date.